amitlisha/HexaGen/docs/USAGE.md

 It provides methods for starting a new game and displaying the board on the screen.
 Additionally, it allows users to divide the game into steps.

+### Attributes
+The `HexagonsGame` class has the following read-only static attributes:
+- `width`: an integer specifying the width of the board
+- `height`: and integer specifying the height of the board
+- `board_state`: a list of integers specifying the current board state

 ### Methods

 #### `HexagonsGame.start(width=WIDTH, height=HEIGHT)`